 Dungeons & Dragons: Warriors of the Eternal Sun is an RPG developed and published exclusively for the Sega Genesis.
 It is based on the Dungeons & Dragons table-top license, and in particular an obtuse region of the Mystara campaign setting found inside the planet's hollow core.

 The story begins during the closing onslaught of a goblin siege upon Duke Barrik's castle.
 In the dying seconds before the castle is overrun, it magically teleports to a new and strange land!
 In a valley surrounded by sheer cliffs, it falls to a likely band of heroes to venture into the unknown in an attempt to find allies and preserve the kingdom and culture.

 The game follows the relatively straightforward rules of party system adventuring, with the benefit of the player being allowed to customize their party before the game begins.
-Like many RPG games, your party members start out as mere weaklings surrounded by superior beasts and enemies.
+Like many RPG games, the party members start out as mere weaklings surrounded by superior beasts and enemies.
 Progression in the early stages of the game demands some time spent on grinding levels and improving inventory items.